svemat01/neverthrow-pattern/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b my-new-feature`
+3. Make your changes
+4. Create a changeset to document your changes: `pnpm changeset`
-3. Commit your changes: `git commit -am 'Add some feature'`
+5. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+6. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request
+7. Submit a pull request

 Please make sure your code follows the existing style and includes appropriate tests.

+For more detailed information, see the [CONTRIBUTING.md](CONTRIBUTING.md) guide.

 ## License